In search of rural Rajasthan, I landed up at an organic farmstay just an hour from Jaipur.

 Nirvana Organic Farm is located 45 minutes from Jaipur city, towards Chomu.
 The best way to get there is to take a train from Delhi to Jaipur, followed by an auto (~INR 350).
 The cottages are priced at INR 1,500 per night.

+Have you experienced rural Rajasthan?
 When was the last time you travelled to relive the simple joys?

-I wrote this story for The Hindu.
+I originally wrote this story for The Hindu.